RNA-Seq: Ultrafast gene expression analysis. Now with ambient shipping for cells and purified RNA. Learn More

 How Genotyping Analysis output files differ from Premium PCR

-Genotyping Analysis files
+Genotyping analysis files

 Genotyping analysis returns unique files that are not returned in the Premium PCR service: